 The program is available online and in stores.
 If you are a member of their loyalty program, M.A.C Select, you can return the empties one by one at your own pace and once you have six of empties on file, you can choose between lipstick, lipgloss, and a single eyeshadow.
 Restrictions apply.
 For more details, please check their website.

 Kiehl’s has a Recycle and Be rewarder Program where they accept both deluxe and full-size products from their brand.
 For each full-size empties, you’ll get a stamp.
 By collecting ten stamps you are qualified for a free travel-size product.
 Check their policy for more details.

-Besides above mentioned brands, L’Occitane is another company that works with Terra Cycle and offer rewards when you turn your empty containers in stores!
-All you have to do is to bring your full-size emptie of L’Occitane prroduct or ANY other beauty brand and you’ll get 10% off your next full-size product!
+Besides the above-mentioned brands, L’Occitane is another company that works with Terra Cycle and offers rewards when you turn your empty containers in stores!
+All you have to do is to bring your full-size emptie of L’Occitane product or ANY other beauty brand and you’ll get 10% off your next full-size product!
 Simple as that.

 Even though Aveda doesn’t offer any reward for recycling, their Full Circle recycling program accepts any kind of Aveda empties and accessories.
 They do have facilities to recycle even the trickiest plastic, including caps and tubes.

 Aether Beauty, the new clean beauty company, known for its crystal-powered makeup products along with 100% recycled packaging, has also joined its forces with TerraCycle.
 While you can always recycle your Aether Beauty empties at home, not everyone is having reliable recycling facilities close to their houses.
 If you are one of those lacking a recycling facility nearby, you can request a free Terracycle recycling envelope for your Āether Beauty packaging with a pre-paid USPS label.
 The program accepts outer packaging, inner packaging, and even keepsake Tarot Card that come with the palettes.